phpDocumentor/phpDocumentor/docs/guides/templates.rst

     to a folder named 'css' in the target location.

 In addition to the example above there are writers that are capable of generating a Checkstyle report of errors, one or more HTML files using a single twig template and more.
-Please see :doc:`../references/writers/index` for a complete list of writers and their actions.

 Almost each writer needs to know the following: